John Ellis, Mikko Hypponen, Joe Paradiso and Joe Spagnoletti among the first confirmed speakers

 IoTSWC will feature the Blockchain World Expo (BWE) jointly organized with the Blockchain Ecosystem Network, the leading global and cross-sector platform for collaboration, networking, explaining and advancing Blockchain methodologies and solutions.
 From October 3rd to 5th, top international experts will explore the potential that Blockchain offers to many industries as a platform to manage any digital assets from financial data, to property management, health care data management and verification or intellectual property.
 The BWE will host panels with international experts on how to use this protocol in many areas.

 Blockchain is still unknown to many but it significance becomes clearer when it is described as the platform powering bitcoin.
 Blockchain is a distributed database that simultaneously records information throughout a network of ledgers.
 This information is protected with the highest cryptography and only when it has been verified throughout the network it is validated.
 It is a simple concept that will revolutionize the way we manage digital assets such as money or information because it creates a new paradigm of trust, speeds up communication and takes security to the next level.
+According to Adoption of Blockchain Technology By US Government, Market Forecast the blockchain technology market will triple from US$4.5 Billion in 2018 to $14 Billion in 2022.

 In a much similar fashion Quantum computing will reshape the way machines think, interact and solve problems.
 The IoTSWC will explore how the exponential increase in computing capability that quantum physics might bring to factories and companies will directly benefit security, big data analysis and consequently predictive and prescriptive analytics.
 The implementation of these capabilities together with Artificial intelligence will become critical to the business transformation that sensorization and IoT are currently bringing to the industrial stage and will continue to bring in the near future.